Kiss (comics): Kiss Solo

 Beginning in March 2013, IDW released a four-issue series starring the Demon, the Starchild, the Catman and the Spaceman, starting with Demon.
 The series was illustrated by Angel Medina and was once again written by Chris Ryall.

 Kiss Kids

 This series saw Kiss re-imagined as children.
 The four-issue series was released monthly from August 2013 through November 2013.
 The series was illustrated by José Holder.

 Dynamite Entertainment

 Dynamite Entertainment obtained the rights to create Kiss comics in July 2016.
 Written by Amy Chu and illustrated by Kewber Baal, the first issue of their flagship series was released in October 2016.

 Kiss

 The flagship monthly Kiss comic published by Dynamite revolves around four teenagers who begin to question the nature of the isolated post-apocalyptic city they are forced to live in and are determined to unlock the secrets of their society.
-It debuted in October 2016 and is currently still on-going.
+It debuted in October 2016 and ended in August 2017 with ten issues.